In the event you missed our previous episodes, please see our catch-up episodes below:

 Industry Insight Episode 6 | Could redeveloped shop units become a new option for mortgage brokers?

 With New Year resolutions made, many in the UK will be looking ahead, having firmly shut the door on 2020.
-Despite a particularly difficult year generally, and with our current lockdown status in force on a social and an economic level, those serving the mortgage industry can still look to the future with optimism.
+Despite a challenging year generally, and with our current lockdown status in force on a social and an economic level, those serving the mortgage industry can still look to the future with optimism.

 Industry Insight Episode 6 | Learning to adapt